When finishing a wooden surface, you can use stain, paint, or both. But, what’s the difference between stain and paint?

 Wood stain costs less than oil-based paint.
 That’s because it offers more protection and can change the color of the wood, while wood stain can’t.

 To Prime or Not To Prime?

-Paints give different types of finishes.
-You can go for a matte, eggshell, satin, semi-gloss, or high gloss finish.
-You can also seal the paint with another type of paint to get a mixed finish.
+Paints have different finishes; matte, eggshell, satin, semi-gloss, or high-gloss.
+You can also mix different types of paint to get a unique colorful finish.

 Should You Buy Paint or Stain?

 Before deciding which wood finish to get, consider these:

 - Budget – Stain costs less than paints.